dyne/dnscrypt-proxy/README.markdown

 On Linux, don't forget to run `ldconfig` if you installed it from source.

+On Fedora, RHEL and CentOS, you may need to add `/usr/local/lib` to the paths the dynamic linker is going to look at.
+Before issuing `ldconfig`, type:

+    # echo /usr/local/lib > /etc/ld.so.conf.d/usr_local_lib.conf

-Download the latest dnscrypt-proxy version and extract it:
+Now, download the latest dnscrypt-proxy version and extract it:

     $ bunzip2 -cd dnscrypt-proxy-*.tar.bz2 | tar xvf -
     $ cd dnscrypt-proxy-*